 Q: Can my organization provide information to Conference attendees?
 If so, how?

 A: For a fee, NCVLI will have an unstaffed Exhibit Hall for victim service nonprofit and governmental organizations to display literature such as brochures, pamphlets, and leaflets.
 A full table can be purchased for $500 and shared table for $250.
 Space is limited, however.

 Q: Are scholarships available for attendees?

 A: Yes, professional development scholarships and a student scholarship are available.
-Please visit the registration and tuition page for more details.
+Please visit the Register tab for more details.

 Q: Can I get a DVD or CD of Conference content?